CANADA is of the North American continent, and shares its borders with the United States.

 PETER CUSHING Movies

 The first Aaru movie played in theatres across Canada.
-The initial release dates are not known, but the film was played in provincial theatres in the late 1960s.
-In April 1969 the film played at the Chateau in Pine Falls, Manitoba.
+The initial release dates are not known, but the earliest newspapers listings we can find are from Ontario in late July 1966.
+The film was being shown in Edmonton theatres by October 1966.
+It was still being played in provincial theatres three years later - usually in a double bill - such as at the Chateau in Pine Falls, Manitoba in April 1969.

 The Stanmark Productions Ltd advertisement from 1966, identifies Canada as one of sixteen countries screening Doctor Who by January 1966.